 Update: In 2021 the Paubox Kahikina Scholarship expanded its scope from Native Hawaiians pursuing careers in Computer Science to Native Hawaiians pursuing careers in STEM.
 As such, it was renamed to the Paubox Kahikina STEM Scholarship.

 As part of our 2nd Annual Paubox SECURE conference today, we are proud to announce the creation of the Paubox Kahikina STEM Scholarship.

-The Kahikina Scholarship was developed to encourage more Native Hawaiians to be involved in computer science and technology.
+The Kahikina STEM Scholarship was developed to encourage more Native Hawaiians to pursue careers in STEM (Science, Technology, Engineering and Math).

 - $1,000 per academic year from Paubox, Inc.

 - The scholarship is recurring up to five (5) years.
 In other words, the $1,000 award will be available to the recipient each year until they graduate.

 Winners are selected based on:

 - Enrolled in an accredited college or university.

 At Paubox, we believe it's our job as industry leaders to give back and I'm so happy to be able to do that with the Kahikina STEM Scholarship.